About YACWAG:

 YACWAG’S constitution was adopted with revisions on 28th June 1999 and was registered as a charity on 2nd July 1999.
-The charity is administered by an Executive Committee made up of 12 trustees, of whom two are nominated - one from Yatton Parish Council and one from Congresbury Parish Council.
+The charity is administered by an Executive Committee comprised of up to 12 trustees.

 YACWAG has a number of special interest groups who organise activities.